Rick-Phoenix/protoschema/README.md

 ## ✅ Integration with protocheck

 Integrating with protocheck is pretty straightforward, but you can also find an example in a dedicated [testing crate](https://github.com/Rick-Phoenix/protoschema/blob/main/tests/build.rs) in the protoschema repo.
+There is also a somewhat comprehensive example in the testing crate for [protocheck](https://github.com/Rick-Phoenix/protocheck/blob/main/tests/build.rs)